OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 >
 > If you plan to work with Orbital Enterprises raw data on a frequent basis, you'll want to find a convenient tool for converting millisecond timestamps to human readable form.
 The author uses the [Utime Chrome plugin](https://chrome.google.com/webstore/detail/utime/kpcibgnngaaabebmcabmkocdokepdaki?utm_source=chrome-app-launcher-info-dialog) for quick conversions.
 You'll only need this when browsing the data manually.
 The evekit libraries \(should you choose to use then\) handle these conversions for you.

 Orders in the order book are contained in the `orders` array with buy orders appearing first, followed by sell orders.
 To make processing easier, buy orders are sorted with the highest priced orders first; and, sell orders are priced with the lowest priced orders first.
 Order sorting simplifies spread computations but there's a catch in that a spread is only valid if the highest buy and lowest sell are eligible for matching \(except for price, of course\).
-That is, the spread is not always the difference between the highest price buy and the loweset price sell, because those orders may not be matchable.
+That is, the spread is not always the difference between the highest price buy and the lowest price sell, because those orders may not be matchable.
 We see this behavior in the sample output above: the highest price buy order is for 5 ISK, but the lowest price sell order is 4.69 ISK.
 Even though the resulting spread would be negative, which can never happen according to market order matching rules, the orders are valid because they can not match: the buy order is ranged to the solar system Otanuomi but the sell order was placed in the Obe solar system.
 For the sake of simplicity, we'll limit this example to computing the spread for buy and sell orders at a given station.
 We'll use "Jita IV - Moon 4 - Caldari Navy Assembly Plant" which is the most popular station in the Forge region and has location ID 60003760.
 In reality, there may be many spreads for a given type in a given region as different parts of the region may have unique sets of matching orders.
 Computing proper spreads in this way would also require implementing a proper order matching algorithm which we'll leave to a later example.
 For strategies like market making, however, one is normally only concerned with "station spread" which is what we happen to be computing in this example.

 We assume you've already installed `bravado` as described in [Example 1](#example-1---data-Extraction-make-a-graph-of-market-history).
 If you haven't installed `bravado`, please do so now.
 As always, you can follow along with this example by downloading the [Jupyter notebook](code/book/Example_2_Compute_Average_Daily_Spread.ipynb).